Photo: JW Marriott The Rosseau Muskoka Resort & Spa

 The Rosseau has also created an exciting menu of experiential opportunities for its guests, too.
 In addition to artistic endeavors such as painting, sculpting and craft workshops, guests can enjoy guided nature hikes, canoeing and kayaking, biking, campfire sing-a-longs and stargazing.
 Come winter, guests can enjoy activities such as snowshoeing, skating and snowmobiling.

-To learn more about this leading luxury Muskoka Resort, visit their website here.
+To learn more about the JW Marriott Muskoka – undoubtedly one of the leading luxury Muskoka resorts – visit their website here.

 Windermere House Resort, Windermere